Can big fashion brands be eco-friendly and sustainable?

 Consumerism and globalization of manufacturing during the ’70s, ’80s and 90s made “fast fashion” easily accessible, and the market was hungry for it.
 Large companies started outsourcing production to markets where labor and raw materials were inexpensive to protect profit margins.
 In many cases, laws and regulations protecting workers and the environment were never disclosed or were outright ignored.

 The 2000s brought on a new era of awareness for human rights and environmental protection.
 A leading voice in the pursuit of sustainable fashion is Kate Fletcher, Professor of Sustainability Design & Fashion at the London College of Fashion.
 Over the last two decades, she has written several books on the fashion industry.
-Her original thinking and progressive outlook infuse the field of fashion, textiles and sustainability with design and how to best approach the manufacturing process.
+Her original thinking and progressive outlook infuse the field of fashion, textiles, and sustainability with design and how to best approach the manufacturing process.

 Fletcher is also known for coining the phrase “slow fashion,” used as the antithesis of fast fashion, and it has become the catchphrase to describe eco-friendly brands.
 The idea behind it is that eco-friendly brands use recycled and raw materials that may be labor intensive and take longer to produce, but the outcome will be a garment that will outlast trends and time.

-An ethical approach
+An ethical approach to making apparel

 One of the most critical components in creating sustainable fashion is the supply chain.
 A sustainable fashion supply chain integrates and coordinates a manufacturer’s activities and all its suppliers to achieve the highest level of efficiency and ethics while still making a profit.